pg_extra_time

 • etc.

-See the test__date_part_parts() routine for examples.
+See the test__date_part_parts() routine for example use of this function.

 Function arguments:

-| Arg. # | Arg. mode | Argument name | Argument type | Default expression | | —— | ––––– | —————————————————————– | –––––––––––––––––––––––––––––––––– | —————–– | | $1 | IN | | text | | | $2 | IN | | text | | | $3 | IN | | timestamp with time zone | |
+| Arg. # | Arg. mode | Argument name | Argument type | Default expression | | —— | ––––– | —————————————————————– | –––––––––––––––––––––––––––––––––– | —————–– | | $1 | IN | | text | | | $2 | IN | | text | | | $3 | IN | | timestamp with time zone | | | $4 | IN | | text | current_setting('timezone'::text) |

 Function return type: integer